 - covering up any of the above.

-The Commissioner cannot give you legal advice, or advise you as to whether your disclosure will be protected under the Act.
+The Commissioner cannot give you legal advice, and they also can’t advise you as to whether your disclosure will be protected under the Act.
 You should seek independent advice about whether your disclosure may be protected.
-You can get free advice about this from:
+You can get free advice about this from Protect:

 7-14 Great Dover Street